nitin42/Making-a-custom-React-renderer/part-four.md

 # Part-IV

 This is the last section of our tutorial.
-We've done all the heavy work, created a React reconciler, created a public interface to our reconciler, we designed the component API and also created a function to parse the input component.
+We've done all the heavy work, created a React reconciler, created a public interface to our reconciler, designed the component API and also created a function to parse the input component.

 Now we just need to create a `render` method to flush everything to the host environment.